Regular black holes with gravitational self-energy as dark matter: Regular black hole solutions

 \item Secondly, the solution possess more ADM mass than would be predicted by classical considerations (GR).
 The extra corrections to the mass emerge due to the non-local nature of the gravitational self-energy term.

-\item Thirdly, in the limit $F(r)\to 1$ it remarkably reproduces the regular Ayon-Beato–Garcia-type solution \cite{Ayon-Beato:1998hmi}, where the role of the electric charge $q$ is played by the zero-point length $l_0$, and the black hole charge $Q$ is effectively replaced by the bare mass $M$. \item Finally, as we will show later, the solution leads to a stable, cold remnant in the final stages of evaporation, with a mass on the order of the Planck mass. \end{enumerate} Since the solution does not involve an electric charge, this result is expected, namely, a stable remnant with no further decay via Schwinger pair production. \cite{Gibbons:1975kk,Page:2006cm,Nicolini:2017hnu}. \\
+\item Thirdly, in the limit $F(r)\to 1$ it remarkably reproduces the regular Ayon-Beato–Garcia-type solution \cite{Ayon-Beato:1998hmi}, where the role of the electric charge $q$ is played by the zero-point length $l_0$, and the black hole charge $Q$ is effectively replaced by the bare mass $M$.

+\item Fourthly, the solution $f(r)$ is an even function of the radius coordinate $r$, which is a good feature for the smoothness of the metric (see \cite{ZhouModesto2023,Giacchini:2021pmr} and recently \cite{Antonelli:2025zxh}).
+The good parity of our metric is an important advantage compared to other regular black hole models, such as the famous Hayward metric. \item Finally, as we will show later, the solution leads to a stable, cold remnant in the final stages of evaporation, with a mass on the order of the Planck mass.
+Since the solution does not involve an electric charge, this result is expected, namely, a stable remnant with no further decay via Schwinger pair production. \cite{Gibbons:1975kk,Page:2006cm,Nicolini:2017hnu}. \end{enumerate}

 \textit{\textbf{Discussion on the ADM mass.}} Let us elaborate on the ADM mass or the mass measured by an observer located at some asymptotic region.
 In the region $r \gg l_0$, from the metric function we get the following behavior